by-student-2017/QM2Thermo/README.md

 ## File Deletion Rules for Recalculation
-If calculation result files already exist, the corresponding calculations will be skipped.
-To force recalculation, please delete the relevant files as described below.
-(You can find more details by looking at the run.sh Bash file.)
+If a calculation result file already exists, the corresponding calculation will be skipped.
+To force a recalculation, delete the corresponding file using the following procedure.
+(For details, see the run.sh Bash file.)
+You can run the calculation as usual with "bash ./run.sh".
 | Calculation Target     | Files to Delete         | Notes                                                                 |
 |------------------------|-------------------------|-----------------------------------------------------------------------|
 | Change in k-point mesh | `f*.dat`                | Example: `f001.dat`, `f002.dat`, etc. Delete files corresponding to the k-points. |